-This register contains the scaled value of the voltage when the battery has 6.25% remaining capacity.
-When the battery reaches this threshold during a valid discharge, the device learns the full battery capacity, including the remaining 6.25%.
+This register contains the scaled value of the voltage when the battery has 6.25% remaining capacity at a very light load.
+DEDV and EDVT coefficients can be programmed to reduce the EDVI threshold at heavier loads and at cold temperatures.
+When the battery reaches this threshold during a valid discharge, the device learns the full battery capacity, including the remaining unmeasured 6.25%.
 See the bqJUNIOR Capacity Learning section for more information on the learning cycles of the device.
 To calculate the value to program, use the following equation:

-SEDV1 = Design EDV1(mV)/8 - 256
+SEDV1 = Design EDV1 (mV) / 8 - 256

-Initial Standby Load Current (ISLC) - Address 0x79
+Initial Standby Load Current and EDV1 Temperature Compensation (ISLC/EDVT) - Address 0x79